radiantearth/stac-spec/item-spec/common-metadata.md

 ## Provider

-Information about the organizations capturing, producing, processing, hosting and publishing this data.
+Information about the organizations capturing, producing, processing, hosting or publishing this data.
 **Provider information should be defined at the Collection level if possible.**

 - [JSON Schema](json-schema/provider.json)